 At the intersections of mechanics, electronics, and computing—mechatronics specialists create simpler, smarter systems.
+Mechatronics is essentially the integration of mechanical systems with electronics and software to create more functional and efficient products and processes.

 Mechatronics is a multidisciplinary field that refers to the skill sets needed in the contemporary, advanced automated manufacturing industry.
 At the intersection of mechanics, electronics, and computing, mechatronics specialists create simpler, smarter systems.
 Mechatronics is an essential foundation for the expected growth in automation and manufacturing.